Anomalous statistics of laser-cooled atoms in dissipative optical lattices: L evy statistics and power-laws in other atomic systems

 \subsection{Motional broadening in two-level system ensembles with a heavy-tailed frequency distribution}

 Consider an oscillator whose frequency has some anomalous stochastic dynamics.
-This fluctuating frequency, together with the phase of the oscillator, which is its time integral, are analogous to the momentum and position whose dynamics were discussed above.
-The phase spreads, similarly to the spatial spreading of the particle packet, leading to decoherence, which is a limiting factor in many applications such as atomic clocks and quantum memories based on two-level systems~\cite{Ludlow2015,Heshami2016}.
-In the typical case, when the homogeneous frequency distribution of the ensemble has finite moments, stochastic fluctuations cause the phase spread to grow diffusively $\Delta\phi\sim t^{1/2}$ as compared to ballistic spread $\Delta\phi\sim t$ for static frequency inhomogeneity~\cite{Sagi2010}.
+This fluctuating frequency, together with its time integral, namely the phase $\phi$ of the oscillator, are analogous to the momentum and position whose dynamics were discussed above.
+The distribution of phases of an ensemble of oscillators spreads, similarly to the spatial spreading of the particle packet, leading to decoherence, which is a limiting factor in many applications such as atomic clocks and quantum memories based on two-level systems~\cite{Ludlow2015,Heshami2016}.
+In the typical case, when the instantaneous fluctuating frequency distribution of the ensemble has finite moments, stochastic fluctuations cause the phase to spread diffusively, $\Delta\phi\sim t^{1/2}$, as compared to a ballistic spread $\Delta\phi\sim t$ for a static frequency inhomogeneity~\cite{Sagi2010}.
 This slower diffusive spread induces the well-known effect of \emph{motional narrowing} of the power spectrum, which also lengthens ensemble coherence times~\cite{Bloembergen1948,Dicke1955}.
-When the homogeneous frequency distribution of the ensemble is heavy-tailed, however, the picture is different.
+When the instantaneous frequency distribution of the ensemble is heavy-tailed, however, the picture is different.
 The stochastic phase dynamics becomes anomalous, the phase spread grows super-diffusively, and motional narrowing is hindered~\cite{Sagi2011}.
 In particular, when the first moment of the frequency distribution diverges, the stochastic frequency fluctuations can lead to \emph{broadening} of the spectrum (motional broadening), surprisingly shortening the coherence time as the rate of fluctuations increases~\cite{Sagi2011,BURNSTEIN1981335}.
 For a frequency distribution following L\'evy statistics $\sim\exp\left(-A|\kappa|^\nu\right)$ as in Eq.~\ref{eq03}, the transition between motional narrowing and motional broadening occurs at $\nu=1$, corresponding to the Lorenzian spectrum.
 The coherence time of the ensemble decays as $\tau_c^{\nu-1}$~\cite{Sagi2011} with $\tau_c$ being the correlation time of the fluctuating frequency.
 This slowing down or acceleration of the ensemble coherence decay, depending on the value of $\nu$, is a particularly striking feature.
 In this respect, the fluctuations act as resetting events making motional narrowing analogous to the Zeno effect~\cite{Milburn1988} in which certain events, such as measurements, delay the decay of a system.
 By the same token, motional broadening is analogous to the anti-Zeno effect~\cite{Sagi2011}, where the opposite occurs.